chriswhitehouse/bank_tech_test/README.md

 ```
 As a customer,
-So that I can add money yo my account,
+So that I can add money to my account,
 I want to be able to make a deposit
 ```
 ```